Ben Miles: Career

 On stage, he played Bolingbroke in the Old Vic's production of Richard II in 2005 alongside his father-in-law Gary Raymond.
 Miles also appeared in the play The Norman Conquests as Tom in 2009.
 The Norman Conquests won a Tony Award during his tenure in the play for Best Revival of a Play.

 In summer 2011, Miles starred as Robert in Harold Pinter's Betrayal at the Comedy Theatre in London's West End, with Kristin Scott Thomas playing his wife, Emma.
 The love triangle was completed by Douglas Henshall as his best friend and her lover, Jerry.
 The revival was directed by Ian Rickson.

 Also in 2011 he appeared in the television film The Suspicions of Mr Whicher as Dr. Stapleton.

 In 2014 Miles played Thomas Cromwell in the RSC version of Hilary Mantel's novels Wolf Hall and Bring Up the Bodies in Stratford and at the Aldwych Theatre in London.
 In April 2015 the RSC brought the plays to New York City, where his performance was nominated for Best Leading Actor in a Play at the Tony Awards.

 In 2016, he played Peter Townsend in the Netflix series The Crown, and the Duke of Somerset in The Hollow Crown: The Wars of the Roses, the second cycle in a series of television film adaptations of William Shakespeare's history plays.
 In the same year, he also had a guest role as Chancellor Tom Pickering in an episode of the anthology series Black Mirror ("Hated in the Nation").

-In 2017, he voiced the Time Traveller in a Big Finish Productions adaptation of The Time Machine and Ace in the UK dub of Bob the Builder: Mega Machines.
+In 2017, he voiced the Time Traveller in a Big Finish Productions adaptation of The Time Machine, and Ace in the UK dub of Bob the Builder: Mega Machines.

 In 2018, he played DSU Jack Haley in the BBC Two miniseries Collateral and Simon's father George Burrows in the series The Romanoffs, and appeared on stage at the Lyttelton Theatre as one of the Lehman Brothers in The Lehman Trilogy.

 In 2019 he played Commander Danny Hart in The Capture and John Profumo in The Trial of Christine Keeler, both on BBC One.

-In 2021, it was announced that he will be starring in a new Star Wars spin-off television series for Disney, Andor, as well as in the new play The Mirror and the Light at the Gielgud Theatre in London's West End.
+In 2021, it was announced that he would appear in a new Star Wars spin-off television series for Disney, Andor.
+Miles played Tay Kolma, a banker friend of Mon Mothma (played by Genevieve O'Reilly).